softfire-eu/softfire-integration-test/README.rst

 This project can be used to test the functionality of the experiment-manager and related components.

+It contains two tests, one for testing the softfire middleware and one for testing the testbed connectivity.

 Requirements
 ============
 Python 3.5 or higher.

 Installation
 ============
 Git clone the repository and change into the project's directory.
 Execute :code:`pip install .` for installing the integration test.
 Afterwards you can start it with the command :code:`softfire-integration-test`.
+(The connectivity test can be started with the command :code:`softfire-testbed-connectivity-test` but it is not described in more detail here.
+The following information are only related to the former test.)

 Preparation